Terms to Know! Learn the Lingo.

 Satisfactory Academic Progress (SAP): Measure of a student's success with their overall GPA and completion rate as defined by the SAP policy.
 The complete policy can be found at: http://www.fairmontstate.edu/finaid/resources/satisfactory-academic-prog...

 Scholarships: Money awarded to students based on academic or other achievements to help pay for education expenses.
 Scholarships generally do not have to be repaid.

 Student Services Center: FSU provides students with a one stop Student Services Center that enables students to check on financial aid, billing information, student records, disability services, work opportunities, veteran services, and international programs.

 Subsidized Loan: A loan based on financial need for which the federal government pays the interest that accrues while the borrower is in an in-school, grace, or deferment status.
-For Direct Subsidized Loans first disbursed between July 1, 2012, and July 1, 2014, the borrower will be responsible for paying any interest that accrues during the grace period.
-If the interest is not paid during the grace period, the interest will be added to the loan's principal balance.

 Unsubsidized Loan: A loan for which the borrower is fully responsible for paying the interest regardless of the loan status.
 Interest on unsubsidized loans accrues from the date of disbursement and continues throughout the life of the loan.

 Verification: A process whereby schools check the information the student reported on the financial aid application.
 Schools must verify information provided by students who are selected by the Federal Central Processing System.
 If your application is selected, you will receive notification requesting the completion of a verification form, parental tax transcripts (if necessary) and student transcripts from the previous year.